Join us on Dec 12th to hear how Conversational AI drives business outcomes for Capitec

 Brandon Purcell, VP, Principal Analyst at Forrester

-If brands don’t use these valuable insights to deliver better experiences and customer satisfaction, they risk losing customer loyalty.
+If brands don’t use these valuable insights to deliver better customer experiences and customer satisfaction, they risk losing customer loyalty.

-2. Building maturity with Conversational Analytics tools
+2. Building maturity with conversational analytics tools

-The next phase is using Conversational Analytics for marketing and product use cases.
+The next phase is using conversational analytics for marketing and product use cases.
 Brands can extract deeper insight from conversation data, creating opportunities to develop new products and services based on customer needs, or to tweak existing products and services to better align with what customers want.
 This progress can be measured with traditional metrics like sales and increased efficiencies.

 3. Balancing business and customer insights from conversational analysis

-Part of understanding how to use Conversational Analytics (or any metric) is knowing which indicators are for business use and which are customer-focused – and it can be easy to overemphasize business metrics.
+Part of understanding how to use conversational analytics (or any metric) is knowing which indicators are for business use and which are customer-focused – and it can be easy to overemphasize business metrics.
 Ideally, brands will use a balance to give them the best overall insights.

-Net promoter score (NPS), customer satisfaction numbers, and measuring sentiment are all helpful when using Conversational Analytics.
+Net promoter score (NPS), customer satisfaction numbers, and measuring sentiment are all helpful when using conversational analytics.
 If your brand is focused on customer experience, you should be tying that data to actual business outcomes as well.

 It’s also important to understand customer lifetime value.
 The lifetime aspect measures brand loyalty and success – if you don’t do CX well, you won’t be around long – and the value piece is the measurement of future profitability of those customer relationships.